Skip To Main Content

 How many times can I repeat an AP Exam?

 Most of the exams take two to three hours to complete.
 For subjects that correspond to half-year college courses, the exam is closer to two hours in length.
-Your AP Coordinator should notify you of the exact exam starting time.
-You can also take a look at the current exam schedules for days and dates.

 Will I lose points if I answer a multiple-choice question wrong?
 Should I guess?